nerdschoolbergen/react/exercise-3/README.md

 ## 3.1 - The `App` component

-Now that we have a basic understanding of what we want to make, let's dive right in and get started on the `App` component.
+:book: Now that we have a basic understanding of what we want to make, let's dive right in and get started on the `App` component.

 :pencil2: Open `App.js` and remove all of its content.
 :pencil2: All React components must import React in order to run, so start by adding the line `import React from 'react'`.